Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 No more todo:

-- Move all code related to Internal (sql) into another module?
+- Move all code related to the internal engine (sql) into another module?
 No.

 Warning